2i2c-org/team-compass/services/community-success-hours/delivery.md

 (csh:logging)=
 ## How to log CSH activity

-There are two ways to log CSH activity - use whichever fits your workflow:
+There are two ways to log CSH activity - use whichever fits your workflow, but log a given task in only one of them (see [](#delivery:tracking-time)):

 - **GitHub** - best if you're already tracking work in GitHub (e.g., engineering work).
 The instructions below show how to set it up to automatically sync the issue to Asana.
 - **Asana** - best if you need to log something retroactively or your work isn't tied to a GitHub issue.

-Before logging new activity with either method, check that `Hours Spent` has not already significantly exceeded `Hours Total` in Asana.
+Before logging new activity with either method, check that the engagement's `Total Time` has not already significantly exceeded the community's contracted hours.

 ### Logging via GitHub

 - Create a new issue in GitHub.
 - Include the community's name and specific contact people for the request; if the request came from FreshDesk, add the FreshDesk link.
 - Mark GitHub issues on the P&S Project Board with the label `CSH` to indicate this is Community Success Hours activity.
 - A [GitHub automation](#operations:data-sync) will automatically create a corresponding task in Asana.
-Updates to the title, description, hours spent, and issue status sync one-directionally from GitHub to Asana (changes made in Asana will be overwritten).
+Updates to the title, description, `GitHub Hours`, and issue status sync one-directionally from GitHub to Asana (changes made in Asana will be overwritten).

 ### Logging via Asana

 - Go to [Active Engagements](https://app.asana.com/0/portfolio/1211914502801258/1211914511709245) in Asana.
 - Find the community you're doing CSH for and click it.
 Find the `Community Success Hours` sub-task for that community.
 - Create a new sub-task directly undern the `Community Success Hours` task.
-- Add a `Date` and `Hours spent` for the task.
+- Log your time on the sub-task with Asana's built-in timer (the `Actual time` field).
-- Ignore the other fields (e.g., `GitHub Issue` is just for the automated workflow above)
+- Ignore the other fields (e.g., `GitHub URL` is just for the automated workflow above)

 ## How to deliver Community Success Hours